ramshindep/inventory-api/README.md

 ## Assumption and Design Choices

-- Unique Products: Product names are unique; duplicates are not allowed.
+- Unique Products: Product names are unique, duplicates are not allowed.

-- Stock Validation: Stock cannot be negative; decreasing stock below zero returns an error.
+- Stock Validation: Stock cannot be negative, decreasing stock below zero returns an error.

 - Consistent Responses: Each API returns a response wrapper containing: